SolaceDev/solace-dev-codelabs/markdown/codelab-4-codelab/codelab-4-codelab.md

 Upon authoring of your codelab, we request you have two reviewers:

-1️⃣ Technical reviewer who is knowledgeable with the content
+1️⃣ Technical reviewer who is knowledgeable with the content. **Make sure they are tagged on github as a reviewer**
 2️⃣ A member of the Developer Relations team to confirm the structure of your codelab and merge it into the main github repo

 ✨ Now that we have the environment setup, you have two options you can follow to create your first codelab: Automated or Manual